-I am a freeman of the City of London and a Warden of the Worshipful Company of Grocers.
+I am a freeman of the City of London and Second Warden of the Worshipful Company of Grocers.

 Today the Grocers’ Company plays a significant role in the City’s civic life, including the election of the Lord Mayor and Sheriffs.
 The Grocers’ Charity supports a wide range of charitable activities including schools and education and a focus on the relief of poverty for youth, help for the disabled, medical.

 The Grocers Company was founded in the 14th century by members of the Guild of Pepperers, which dates from 1180.
 The Company was responsible for maintaining standards for the purity of spices and for the setting of certain weights and measures.
 It was the weighing authority for the Port of London until 1666.
 Its members included London’s pharmacists, who separated in 1617 forming the Worshipful Society of Apothecaries.